G™The Seventy Maxims Of Maximally Effective Machine Learning Engineers

 43. If it’s a hack and it works, it’s still a hack and you’re lucky.

-44. If it can parallelize inference, it can double as a space heater.
+44. If it will run inference, it will double as a space heater.

 45. The size of the grant is inversely proportional to the reproducibility of the results.